Lan-grasp: Using Large Language Models for Semantic Object Grasping and Placement: Method Description

 \subsection{Language Module}

-In the first step, the object label {\tt<object>} provided by the user is transferred into a LLM prompt.
-The scheme of the prompt is chosen to be compatible with GPT-4 which is the LLM that we used in the pipeline~\cite{openai2023gpt4}.
-We included the last sentence to prevent the LLM from giving extra explanations and thus only output the desired object part.
-We use OWL-ViT~\cite{owl-vit} as the VLM for grounding the object part label in the image.
-It builds on the Vision Transformer Architecture, first presented by Dosovitskiy\etal~\cite{dosovitskiy2020image}.
-The authors then pre-train the model using contrastive learning \cite{zhai2022lit} on a large image-text data set \cite{jia2021scaling}.
-Afterward, the authors fine-tune the model on publicly available detection data sets.
-OWL-ViT then detects and marks the desired object part with a bounding box which is projected on the object 3D model.
+In the first step, the pipeline generates an LLM prompt from the object label~{\tt<object>} provided by the user.
+The scheme of the prompt is chosen to be compatible with GPT-4, the LLM we use in the pipeline~\citep{openai2023gpt4}. \cref{fig:overview} contains an example for an ice cream cone.
+We included the last sentence in the prompt to prevent the LLM from giving extra explanations and thus only output the desired object part.
+We use OWL-ViT~\citep{owl-vit} as the VLM for grounding the object part label in the image.
+It builds on the Vision Transformer Architecture, first presented by \cite{dosovitskiy2020image}.
+The authors first pre-train the model using contrastive learning \citep{zhai2022lit} on a large image-text data set \citep{jia2021scaling}.
+Afterward, they fine-tune it on publicly available object detection datasets.
+During inference, OWL-ViT detects and marks the desired object part with a bounding box, which we then project onto the object's 3D model.